cnabio/cnab-spec/400-claims.md

 - Given an installation's name, mark the claim as deleted.
   - This is accompanied by running the `uninstall` path in the bundle
   - XXX: Do we want to allow the implementing system to remove the claim from its database (e.g. helm delete --purge) or remain silent on this matter?
-- Given an installation's name, return the contents of the outputs.
+- Given an installation's name, return the name(s) of the generated outputs.

 To satisfy these requirements, implementations of a CNAB package manager are expected to be able to store and retrieve state information.
 However, note that nothing in the CNAB specification tells _how or where_ this state information is to be stored.
 It is _not a requirement_ to store that state information inside of the invocation image.
 (In fact, this is discouraged.)